 Line Item 2.B Scoring Rationale

-A narrative that clearly discusses the process used to set rates, and that demonstrates that this process utilizes an adopted CIP (including a discussion of completed projects even if the CIP is incomplete or limited), usually receives the maximum of 2 points for rate setting practices.
-The rates should be sufficient to maintain an operating ratio above 1.0.
-The rate history on the application should ideally show consistent rate increases and high rates of bill collection.
+To receive the maximum 2 points for rate setting, the narrative must clearly discuss the process used to set rates and demonstrate that this process utilizes an adopted CIP (including a discussion of completed projects).
+The rates should be sufficient to maintain an operating ratio above 1.0, and the rate history on the application should ideally show consistent rate increases and high rates of bill collection.
 Applications that do not meet these criteria generally score lower for this item.

 Line Item 2.C – Management of Asset Inventory Data

 2.C.i Data Usage: How will the utility use the information developed through this project to develop future infrastructure projects and/or proactive management practices?
 How will the future infrastructure projects be prioritized to address the utility’s challenges and meet the utility’s desired level of service?
-How will these projects be incorporated into the CIP planning process in the future, and how will funding sources be determined?
+How will these projects and their funding sources be incorporated into the CIP planning process in the future?

 2.C.ii Data Management: How will the utility’s asset inventory developed through this project be managed and kept up to date?
 How will the utility pay for this ongoing effort?

 Include any information about partnering with counties, Councils of Government (COG), or others to maintain and update the asset inventory.

-If the narrative indicates that data developed through this AIA project is to be managed by an applicant who is already managing GIS data, or by the county or by a COG, and that funding will be budgeted to maintain the data, applications usually receive the maximum system management points.
-The narrative should indicate which of these options is to be utilized and discuss how the utility will ensure continual data maintenance.
+If the narrative indicates that data developed through this AIA project will be managed by an applicant who is already managing GIS data, or by the county or by a COG, and that funding will be budgeted to maintain the data, the narrative should indicate which of these options will be utilized and discuss how the utility will ensure continual data maintenance.

 Line Item 2.C Scoring Rationale

-To receive the maximum points for system management, the narrative must clearly describe how the AIA information will be utilized to develop and prioritize projects and help document good system management practices for the applicant’s system.
+To receive the maximum four (4) points for data usage and management, the narrative must clearly describe how the asset management team will utilize the AIA data to develop and prioritize projects, manage and pay for updates to the data, and help document good system management practices.
 A narrative that clearly describes how AIA team members will coordinate (e.g. duties, frequency) and make level of service decisions usually receives more points than a narrative that outlines how to perform a condition assessment.

-Applications that do not demonstrate that the utility will effectively utilize and manage the data to address their challenges will not score as high.
+Applications that do not demonstrate that the utility will effectively utilize and manage the data to address their challenges will receive fewer points than applications that do.

-2.D Operating Ratio: Calculate the System Operating Ratios each year for the past three (3) years and include the calculations in the narrative.
+2.D Operating Ratios: Calculate the System Operating Ratios each year for the past three (3) years and include the calculations in the narrative.
 These values must reflect the same information as shown on the Financial Information Form and/or audited financial statements.
 Discuss in the narrative any discrepancies, differences, or extraneous circumstances which led to inconsistent ORs.
 If the applicant has separate enterprise funds for their drinking water and wastewater systems, calculate a single operating ratio using the values from both funds.

 Scoring

-all ORs are less than 1.00 AND rates for 5,000 gallons is less than $107/month = 0 points
+all ORs are greater than or equal to 1.00 = 2 points

 all ORs are less than 1.00 and rates for 5,000 gallons are at least $107/month = 1 point

-all ORs are greater than 1.00 = 2 points
+all ORs are less than 1.00 AND rates for 5,000 gallons is less than $107/month = 0 points

 Line Item 2.D Scoring Rationale